-But one of the soldiers pierced his side with a spear, and at once there came out blood and water.
+But one of the soldiers pierced his side with a spear and at once there came out blood and water.
 He who saw it has borne witness.

-His testimony is true.
-And he knows that he is telling the truth, that you also may believe.
+His testimony is true and he knows that he is telling the truth that you also may believe.
 For these things took place that the scripture might be fulfilled.

-Not one of his bones will be broken.
-And again, another scripture says, They will look on him whom they have pierced.
+[3:41] Not one of his bones will be broken.
+And again, another scripture says, they will look on him whom they have pierced.
+Good evening, friends.